14 Great Reasons Why We Encourage Children to Read

 Lots of Books

 Lots of Reading and Brainstorming and Discussion

-The children read lots of different types & genre of storybooks from all around the world.
-From Usborne and Lady Bird young readers, the enduring fairy tales to the all time favorites such as Enid Blyton series, Dr Seuss series, popular teen fictions and all the way to the beautiful renaissance and romantic era of the classics.
+The children read lots of different types & genre of storybooks from all over the world, Usborne young readers, Lady Bird young readers, the enduring fairy tales to the all time favorites such as Enid Blyton series, Dr Seuss series, popular teen fictions and all the way to the beautiful renaissance and romantic era of the classics.